DYNO DAY PREPERATION

 ☐ You need some kind of exhaust.
 No open headers.
 Get an exhaust system installed before you bring it for dyno tuning.

 ☐ All fuel injection engines require O2 sensors with at least 4 feet of exhaust pipe downstream from the O2 sensor(s).
-For engine swap vehicles you may choose to eliminate the 2 downstream O2 sensors, but the upstream sensors are REQUIRED for tuning and engine operation.
+For engine swap vehicles you may eliminate the 2 downstream O2 sensors, but the upstream sensors are REQUIRED for tuning and engine operation.
 Get the O2 sensors installed before you bring it for dyno tuning.

 ☐ Ensure that the tires are SAFE meaning they are of a reasonable age, have enough tread, are not dry rotted, etc.

-☐ Fuel injector stuff.
 Most vehicles don’t need injector upgrades until there are significant modifications.
 Examples of when you need injector upgrades would be pulley upgrades with a ported blower on supercharged vehicles or big turbo upgrades on EcoBoost Fords.
 Make sure your injectors are big enough to feed the power you are making (or expect to make).
-Do some internet searching on your mods in your specific vehicle and see if others have needed to upgrade injectors.
-Note that GM and Mopar fuel rail pressure is 58 psi (4 bar) and Fords are 42 psi (3 bar).
-Direct Injection rail pressure starts around 2,000 psi for most vehicles.
-You will need this information for most fuel injector size calculators.
-We recommend sizing your injectors for 85% or lower duty cycle.
-We like this site from MAPerformance because it is self-explanatory and gives injector flow rates in lb/hr and cc/min.

 https://www.maperformance.com/pages/fuel-injector-calculator

-☐ For aftermarket fuel injectors (basically anything larger than stock size injectors) we need injector data.
-Note that “I have 60 lb injectors” is NOT injector data.
+Telling us “I have 60 lb injectors” is NOT injector data.
 Hit the link below for an example of what injector data looks like.
 Each injector model from each manufacturer will have different injector data.
 It’s your job to provide us with the data (email is fine), typically in a spreadsheet or excel file.
 There are numerous tables and data points that need to be programed to the engine computer.

 Link to What Injector Data Looks Like

-☐ You also need to provide the software, or at least tell us where to get it, which might be as simple as to email us a link on where we can download it from the manufacturer or put the installer on a usb drive.
-Call their tech support and figure it out.
-This can take hours or days for them to get back, so we don’t have time to mess with it.
-All of these aftermarket EFI systems have 10+ versions of the software over the years, and it is your responsibility to figure out what version of the software is needed and tell us where to get it or download it.
+All of these aftermarket EFI systems have many versions of the software over the years, and it is your responsibility to figure out what version of the software is needed for your system and tell us where to get it or download it.

 ☐ Make sure the OBD diagnostic port or cable plugin for the Holley/AEM/whatever engine management system you have is accessible inside the vehicle (no OBD ports under the hood).